Bongbong Marcos 2022 presidential campaign: Petitions against Marcos' presidential bid

 There were seven petitions against Marcos' presidential bid.
 Three petitions aimed to cancel Marcos' certificate of candidacy (COC), one petition aimed to declare Marcos a nuisance candidate, and three petitions aimed to disqualify him.
-Most petitions are based on Marcos' 1995 conviction for failing to file tax returns.
+Most of the petitions were based on Marcos' 1995 conviction for failing to file tax returns.
 Three disqualification petitions were consolidated and raffled to the commission's first division, while three other petitions were handed to the second division.
 The final petition was also handed to the first division.
 Marcos has dismissed the petitions as nuisance petitions with no legal basis and propaganda against him.

 Buenafe, et al. v.
 Marcos (SPA 21-156)

 A petition to cancel Marcos’ COC was filed on November 2 by Christian Buenafe.
 The petition alleges that Marcos committed material misrepresentation in his COC when he stated that he was eligible to run for office despite his 1995 tax case and his failure to submit those documents is a crime of moral turpitude.
 According to the Omnibus Election Code, a person who committed a crime involving moral turpitude is barred from holding public office.
 A group composed of martial law victims represented by lawyer Howard Calleja filed a petition-in-intervention to join this petition against Marcos' candidacy on November 8.
 Two additional answers-in-intervention were filed by Marcos' camp.
 The commission rejected the three interventions on December 13 and stated that it will not entertain similar submissions in the future after causing "unduly delay" on the main petition's status.

 The petition was raffled to the commission's first division.
 Marcos was granted an extension to respond to the petition, and a motion against the extension was filed and later denied.
 A preliminary conference was held on November 26.
 The two sides have submitted their final arguments to the Commission on Elections (COMELEC).
 On January 17, the COMELEC's second division dismissed the petition.
 In a ruling signed by commissioners Antonio Kho and Rey Bulay, the petition was denied due to lack of merit, stating that Marcos did not commit material misrepresentation in his COC and that he is not perpetually disqualified from seeking office.
 The petitioners have filed a motion for reconsideration, which was later denied by the COMELEC en banc on May 10, 2022, a day after the election was held.
-The petitioners have elevated the case to the Supreme Court.
+The petitioners then elevated the case to the Supreme Court.